keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Simple1.md

 * Until today, CeMM sequenced viral genomes from 237 Austrian patients.
 These are now integrated into a phylogenetic tree of SARS-CoV-2, constructed based on 8000 viral sequences submitted from all around the world.

 * Every branch of the tree represents a new mutation, while dots on the branches represent the viral genome sequences isolated from samples.
+When hovering your mouse over a circle, sample details appear.
 Colours indicate the origin of a specific SARS-CoV-2 sample.
 The tree can be zoomed in by clicking on a branch.

 # [Phylogenetic analysis reveals an early branching event in SARS-CoV-2 evolution](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/subsampled/8000?c=gt-S_614&d=tree)